-The heaving snatch balance develops strength in the receiving position for the snatch with the elements of speed, timing and precision like the snatch balance, but the static foot position helps reinforce the proper receiving position and balance, helps the lifter practice maintaining tension against the bar at all times, and can help improve mobility.
-It will also help with confidence getting under heavy snatch weights.
+The heaving snatch balance develops strength in the receiving position for the snatch with the elements of speed, timing and precision like the snatch balance, but the static foot position helps reinforce the proper receiving position and balance, helps the lifter practice maintaining tension against the bar at all times, builds confidence pulling under heavy snatches, and is usually intimidating than the snatch balance.

-The heaving snatch balance should be performed with sets of 1-3 reps, typically anywhere from 70-100% or more of the lifter’s best snatch (less technically proficient lifters will be able to use greater weights relative to their snatches due to low snatch weights).
+The heaving snatch balance should be performed with sets of 1-3 reps, typically anywhere from 70-100% or more of the lifter’s best snatch—aiming to be able to use more than best snatch is a good way to build confidence for heavy snatches.
 The exercise is usually performed best in the middle of a training session, after any snatch, clean or jerk exercises that demand more speed and technique, but before more strength-oriented exercises like pulls and squats.
 They can be performed before snatches with light weights as a technique primer.

 The heaving snatch balance is one of 4 snatch balance exercises: pressing snatch balance, drop snatch, heaving snatch balance and snatch balance.